KevinWMatthews/python-flask-flask_demo/README.md

 An example of this is provided by js_and_css.py.
 This uses a template and javascript.

 I skipped the section on cookies.

+I also skipped the section on session data.